SayYoungMan/ccna/Note.md

 ### 1.1.d.
 Access points

 - A `wireless access point (WAP)` is a networking device that allows wireless-capable devices to connect to a wired network.
+- APs have the following characteristics:
+  - Function as a central junction point for the wireless stations
+  - Function as a bridge to the wired network, giving the wireless station access to the wired network and/or the internet
+  - SOHO APs usually include functions like NAT and DHCP

 ### 1.1.e.
 Controllers (Cisco DNA Center and WLC)